Clinical Research Associate II

 - Experience and knowledge of working within the NHS Research Governance Framework.

-- Experience of setting up clinical trials within the NHS/academic sector or within a pharmaceutical company
+- Experience of setting up and closing down clinical trials within the NHS/academic sector or within a pharmaceutical company

 - Ability to understand and function in the different cultural environments of clinical research